apple/swift-algorithms/Guides/Chunked.md

 When "chunking" a collection, the entire collection is included in the result, unlike the `split` family of methods, where separators are dropped.
-Joining the result of a chunking method call recreates the original collection.
+Joining the result of a chunking method call results in a collection equivalent to the original.

 ```swift
 c.elementsEqual(c.chunked(...).joined())